Logogistiks/sam4k/readme_developer.md

 ## 🛑Exit codes

-All occuring errors should be catched and printed to console.  \
+All occuring errors should be caught and printed to console, allowing for the serial connection to be closed properly.  \
 If that happens, the program terminates gracefully with a specific exit code:

 | code | cause | fix